Over time, an iMac (or any Mac computer) can slow down for many reasons.

-Depending on the iMac model you are using, you may want to double check whether the macOS version your iMac runs is the best option.
-For example, the latest High Sierra does not always guarantee better performance, especially it requires at least 2GB of memory and 12.5GB of available storage space, or up to 18.5GB of storage space when upgrading from OS X Yosemite or earlier.
+Depending on the iMac model you are using, you may want to double-check whether the macOS version your iMac runs is the best option.
+For example, the latest macOS Catalina does not always guarantee better performance, especially it requires at least 4GB of memory and 12.5GB of available storage space, or up to 18.5GB of storage space when upgrading from OS X Yosemite or earlier.

 If your the hardware configuration of your iMac is a bit behind, chances are it’ll run slowly after the update.
 In fact, many iMac users reported the issue.

 So, know your iMac and run the right macOS.
 To check what macOS version your iMac is with, click Apple logo > About This Mac, there you’ll see the information.
 Then you can choose to upgrade to a newer macOS or downgrade to a lower one.

 5. Remove Unwanted Applications and Extensions

 How many times have you downloaded an app or browser plugin, but only used it for once and later you totally forgot its existence?